Norfolk Constabulary

 Norfolk Constabulary is the territorial police force responsible for policing Norfolk in East Anglia, England.
 The force serves a population of 908,000 in a mostly rural area of 2079 sqmi, including 90 mi of coastline and 16 rivers, including the Broads National Park.
 Headquartered in Wymondham, Norfolk is responsible for the City of Norwich, along with King's Lynn, Great Yarmouth and Thetford.
 As of March 2023, the force has a strength of 1,897 police officers, 163 special constables, 1,318 police staff/designated officers, and 103 police support volunteers.
-The Chief Constable is Paul Sanford, and the Police and Crime Commissioner (PCC) is Sarah Taylor (Labour).
+The chief constable is Paul Sanford, and the police and crime commissioner (PCC) is Colin Sutton (Reform).

 History

 19th and 20th centuries

 Wymondham had its own parish police force from November 1833 until 1840.
 It was formed under the provisions of the Watching and Lighting Act 1833 to combat constant disturbances and depredation within the parish.
 It had a strength of 3 constables.

 Norwich City Police / Great Yarmouth Borough Police / King's Lynn Borough Police were formed in 1836 following the Municipal Corporations Act 1835, which required local councils to appoint paid constable to keep the peace.
 Between 1858 - 1901 Norwich City Police maintained a strength of approx 100 constables.

 Norfolk County Constabulary was founded as a county force on 22 November 1839 under the County Police Act 1839, and was one of the first county forces to be formed.
 It formerly begun operating in 1840.
-Initially, the force had a recommended strength of 1 Chief Constable, 12 superintendents and 120 constables, spread over approximately 12 districts.
+Initially, the force had a recommended strength of one chief constable, 12 superintendents and 120 constables, spread over approximately 12 districts.
 Wymondham Police was merged with Norfolk County Constabulary upon its inception in 1840.

 Thetford also had its own borough police force until 1857 where it was merged with Norfolk County Constabulary.
 King's Lynn Borough Police was amalgamated with the County Force in 1947 following the Police Act 1946.

-In 1910 Great Yarmouth Borough Police had a strength of 68 constables and 6 horses.
+In 1910, Great Yarmouth Borough Police had a strength of 68 constables and six horses.

 In 1965, Norfolk County Constabulary had an establishment of 636 officers and an actual strength of 529.
-In 1968 it amalgamated with Norwich City Police and Great Yarmouth Borough Police (under the Police Act 1964) to form the Norfolk Joint Constabulary.
+In 1968, it amalgamated with Norwich City Police and Great Yarmouth Borough Police (under the Police Act 1964) to form the Norfolk Joint Constabulary.
 In 1974, it returned to the present name Norfolk Constabulary.